 Another purpose is to pay a debt of the kind that can’t be recorded on paper, only in the heart.

 In this series of posts I have carefully NOT promised quick and easy results, nor have I given abbreviated explanations or promoted dumbed-down techniques tailored to fit neatly within the publishing parameters of a book, magazine article, or a pretty little video.
 This is because the series is not about me, or my skills, or what I think is best, or selling stuff but rather helping our Beloved Customers obtain real long-term results and life-long skills of the sort expected of professional Japanese woodworkers.
 And since I can’t instruct them directly, our Beloved Customers must truly understand the principles and techniques so they can train themselves.
-Fragmentary instructions and short-cuts would be far easier to write about, but wouldn’t help with that training.
+Fragmentary instructions and short-cuts would be far easier to write about, but risk creating more confusion than progress.

 I share many experiences in common with most of our Beloved Customers, but I’ve also had some unusual experiences working with and being mentored by extremely accomplished Japanese professional craftsmen including sword sharpeners, tool sharpeners, carpenters and joiners.
-None of those gentlemen charged me a notched nickle for the things they taught.
+None of those gentlemen charged me a notched nickle for their instruction.
 Likewise, I have never sought compensation for teaching others those same techniques.
 And so we come to the other reason for this series, namely to pay those gentlemen back for the time they spent and the kindness they showed me.

-So gird up your loins, recall the information and techniques presented in the previous 28 posts in this series, and let’s sharpen a blade.
+So gird up your loins, recall the information and techniques presented in the previous 28 articles in this series, and let’s sharpen a blade.

 Removing Damage and Correcting the Bevel

-We will not even try to deal with all the possible starting points for sharpening a woodworking blade, but in this example we shall assume the lands surrounding the hollow-ground area at the blade’s ura are already flat, planar, and polished.
+I will not even try to deal with all the possible starting points for sharpening a woodworking blade, but in this example we shall assume a starting point of the lands surrounding the hollow-ground area at the blade’s ura being already flat, planar, and polished.
 If your blade is not in this condition, follow the instructions at the end of this section.
 We shall also assume the edge has a small chip that must be removed first.
 These conditions will cover 80% of sharpening jobs.

 If the blade’s cutting edge bevel angle is where you want it to be, the bevel is already flat, and the blade isn’t damaged, please skip to Step 11 below.